osg-htc/networking/docs/perfsonar/tools_scripts/fasterdata-tuning.md

 - Provides a non-invasive audit mode to compare current host settings against Fasterdata recommendations tailored by NIC speed and host role (measurement vs DTN).
 - Centralizes recommended sysctl tuning for high-throughput, long-distance transfers (buffer sizing, qdisc, congestion control), reducing guesswork and manual errors.
-- Applies and persists sysctl settings in `/etc/sysctl.d/90-fasterdata.conf` and helps persist per-NIC settings (ethtool) via a `systemd` oneshot service; it also checks for problematic driver versions and provides vendor-specific guidance.
+- Applies and persists sysctl settings in `/etc/sysctl.conf` and helps persist per-NIC settings (ethtool) via a `systemd` oneshot service; it also checks for problematic driver versions and provides vendor-specific guidance.
+- For DTN nodes: Supports packet pacing via traffic control (tc) token bucket filter (tbf) to limit outgoing traffic to a specified rate, important for multi-stream transfer scenarios.

 Who should use it?
 ------------------